Halloween fireworks permits and safety tips

 Do not try to make your own fireworks!
 It's illegal and extremely dangerous.

-A fireworks permit allows you to purchase and possess family fireworks permit from October 25 to 31, and to discharge your fireworks on October 31.
+A fireworks permit allows you to purchase and possess family fireworks between October 25 and October 31.

-Once you have completed the application and your permit is issued, you can purchase your fireworks:
+After completing the application and getting your permit, you can purchase your fireworks.

-- Show your permit and your ID to the vendor
+- Bring your permit and two pieces of ID to the fireworks vendor.

-- Only buy fireworks from retailers who have a permit to sell fireworks
+- From retailers who have a permit to sell fireworks

-- Only buy fireworks that are authorized for use in Canada
+- That are authorized for use in Canada

 Fireworks can only be set off: